-(1) The Personnel Committee will consist of three members, each elected for a three year term, with the terms rotating, so that only one member is elected each year.

-(2) The Committee will prepare and update as necessary, position descriptions of all Associational staff personnel, except the Director of Missions, whose responsibilities are described in BY-LAW VIII, Section 1.

-(3) The Committee will survivored

-(3) The Committee will survey the need for additional staff positions, recruit, interview, and recommend to the association new personnel with the guidance and approval of the Director of Missions; and when necessary, recommend to the Association the termination of employment of staff personnel.

-(4) Annual review will be conducted by the Director

-of Missions to the employees, and employees' differences and grievances may be appealed to Personnel Committee by the individual.
+- (1) The Personnel Committee will consist of three members, each elected for a three year term, with the terms rotating, so that only one member is elected each year.
+(2) The Committee will prepare and update as - (2) The Committee will prepare and update as necessary, position descriptions of all Associational staff personnel, except the Director of Missions, whose responsibilities are described in BY-LAW VIII, Section 1.
+(3) The Committee will survey the - (3) The Committee will survey the need for additional staff positions, recruit, interview, and recommend to the association new personnel with the guidance and approval of the Director of Missions; and when necessary, recommend to the Association the termination of employment of staff personnel.
+(4) Annual review will be conducted by the Director - of Missions to the employees, and employees' differences and grievances may be appealed to Personnel Committee by the individual.